 The trip took us to amazing destinations including Chihuahua, Durango, Zacatecas, Queretaro, San Miguel de Allande, Guanajuato, Guadalajara, Puerto Vallarta, Mazatlan and Baja California.

 It’s during our stay in Mazatlan that we were able to traverse ‘El Espinazo del Diablo’ or ‘The Devil’s Backbone.’

-Mex 40 (Carretera Mazatlán-Durango) was once a very dangerous road.
+Mex 40 (Carretera Mazatlán-Durango) once was a very dangerous road.
 It served as the only link between the port city of Mazatlán to the state of Durango.
 In the worst of times, it was said that there would be occasional bodies that would show up on the side of the road in the morning.
 Since the opening of the new parallel toll road, the Libre road is mostly forgotten, except by motorcyclists.
 The previous nine-hour journey now only takes two and a half hours

-The road that stretches from Villa Union, Sinaloa to El Salto, Durango is commonly known as El Espinazo del Diablo.
-Though the Espinazo is only a small mountain feature on one part of the road, the whole road, because of its notoriety got the name.
+The road that stretches from Villa Union, Sinaloa to Durango is commonly known as El Espinazo del Diablo.
+The Espinazo is actually only a small mountain feature on one part of the road.
+The whole road, because of its notoriety, got the name.

 The greatest hazards to riding this road are cows, wild horses, and burros.
 Look for fresh piles on the road as your warning.
 Secondarily a danger is riding above one’s ability.
 This road does not suffer fools lightly.

 Now with all the scary part out of the way, this road will also change your life for the positive and give you a sense of accomplishment no tamer of the ‘Tail of the Dragon’ could ever understand.

 About 20 miles in, the road rises in elevation, and the temperature becomes perfect for comfortable riding.
 Only near El Salto does the elevation rise to 8700ft and becomes a bit cold.